mathias/mathias.github.com/source/about/index.markdown

 ### Blog comments

 I've chosen not to include commenting on my blog.
 If you'd like to get in touch, feel free to contact me at [matt.gauger@gmail.com](mailto:matt.gauger@gmail.com) .
-Or, reach out on the fediverse to <a rel="me" href="https://mastodon.xyz/@mathiasx">@mathiasx@mastodon.xyz</a>.
+Or, reach out on the fediverse at [@mathias@rhizospherelabs.com](https://rhizospherelabs.com/@mathias).

 <a id="old-posts">
 ### On old blog posts